szabogyula/szentiras.hu/docker/Readme.md

 #### gulp

 Compile the assets to public build css js folders.
 It uses the nodejs and the installed composer artifacts.

-#### migrator

-Makes the migrations on the database in the starting process.
-We can also use this cache warm-up and other initial processes.

 #### The starting order